 The Meadows is a Pennsylvania racino, located in North Shabone township, about 25 miles south of Pittsburgh.
-The venue consists of a harness racing track and casino.
-Hyatt Place (part of the world renowned family of Hyatt hotels) is minutes away by footbridge or shuttle bus.
+The Penn National Gaming-owned venue consists of a harness racing track and casino.
+Hyatt Place (part of the world-renowned family of Hyatt hotels) is minutes away by footbridge or shuttle bus.

-The property is one of six licensed racinos in Pennsylvania.
+The Meadows is one of six licensed racinos in Pennsylvania.
 The racetrack was in existence long before the addition of casino games.
 In fact, The Meadows, which has been operating since 1963, was the first horse racing track to accept parimutuel betting in Western Pennsylvania.
 Over the years, the track underwent numerous ownership changes.
-It is currently owned by Gaming & Leisure Properties and operated by Pinnacle Entertainment.
+It is currently owned by Gaming & Leisure Properties a real estate spinoff of Penn’s, and operated by Pinnacle Entertainment.

 Unlike most harness racing tracks, The Meadows offers a year-round racing program.
-Live races take place on more than 200 days each year.
-Specific racing days vary, but most races take place on Monday and Tuesday afternoons and Wednesday and Friday evenings.
-Simulcast racing and wagering is offered daily.
+Pre-COVID, Live races took place on more than 200 days each year.
+The course has an extensive racing calendar.

 The Meadows was one of the facilities in Pennsylvania that was awarded a gambling license for slot machines after legislation allowing slots gambling was passed in 2004.
 A temporary slots casino opened adjacent to the racetrack on June 11, 2007, after which the old grandstand was removed to make room for a permanent casino.
 When the permanent casino opened on April 15, 2009, the temporary casino closed.
 Following the approval of table games in Pennsylvania casinos in 2010, Meadows casino patrons were able to play table games, too.